distribution/distribution/docs/recipes/mirror.md

 Save the file and restart Docker for the change to take effect.

+> **Tip**: If you see a message in the log that reads,
+> `error statting local store, serving from upstream: unknown blob`, this isn't
+> an error in cache functionality.
+Instead, it's an informational message
+> telling you that the file doesn't exist yet in the local cache.

 ## Use case: the China registry mirror

 The URL of the registry mirror for China is `registry.docker-cn.com`.
 You can